LannWei/STAR/README.md

 # STAR
-The implementation of SynergisTic pAtch pRuning for Vision Transformers.
+The implementation of SynergisTic pAtch pRuning for Vision Transformer.

 Developers: Yuyao Zhang and Lan Wei

 # This code is the implementation of STAR
-[Synergistic Patch Pruning for ViT: Unifying Intra- \& Inter-Layer Patch Importance]
+[Synergistic Patch Pruning for Vision Transformer: Unifying intra- \& inter-Layer patch importance]

 Authors: Yuyao Zhang, Lan Wei, and Nikolaos M. Freris